NilsEnevoldsen/AudioButton/README.md

 [Volume is optionally controlled](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume) with a `vol` parameter: `<ab vol="0.45">foo.mp3</ab>`

-The buttons can be styled by modifying MediaWiki:Common.css.
+The buttons can be styled by modifying MediaWiki:Common.css or MediaWiki:Universal.css.
 For example:
 ```css
 @import 'https://use.fontawesome.com/releases/v5.4.1/css/all.css';